 One of the most frequently asked questions and confusing areas of Islamic Law and customs that visitors to Abu Dhabi need to be aware of is whether it is legal to drink alcohol in Abu Dhabi.

-Drinking of alcohol is forbidden for Muslims under local laws – Sharia Law.
-However, accepting of the large non-Muslim expatriate population and tourism into the UAE, drinking of alcohol is allowed in Abu Dhabi under certain strict conditions.
+Drinking alcohol is forbidden for Muslims under local laws – Sharia Law.
+However, accepting of the large non-Muslim expatriate population and tourism into the UAE, drinking alcohol is allowed in Abu Dhabi under certain strict conditions.

 - Licensing laws require venues serving alcohol to be attached to hotels or private clubs*.

 - It’s illegal to drink in the street or a public place or be under the influence of alcohol in a public space.

 - The legal drinking age in Abu Dhabi to buy alcohol and be served in bars/restaurants is 21 years old (though the fine print of the law as we discovered, alcohol can actually be consumed from age 18).

 So the basic premise – over 21’s should drink only in licensed venues and behave yourself!